jaceklaskowski/spark-kubernetes-book/docs/demo/running-spark-examples-on-minikube.md

 This demo lets you explore deploying a Spark application (e.g. `SparkPi`) to Kubernetes in `cluster` deploy mode.

+We will list steps for you to run from scratch, and will also introduce an open source [punch tool](https://github.com/datapunchorg/punch) to provide a one-click way to run a Spark application on minikube.

 ## Before you begin

 Start up minikube with necessary Kubernetes resources.